buildbot/buildbot/master/docs/manual/configuration/properties.rst

         return time.clock()
     ShellCommand(command=['make', util.Interpolate('TIME=%(kw:now)s', now=now)])

-Note that a custom renderable must be instantiated (and its constructor can take whatever arguments you'd like), whereas a function decorated with :func:`renderer` can be used directly.
+Note that a custom renderable must be instantiated (and its constructor can take whatever arguments you like), whereas a function decorated with :func:`renderer` can be used directly.

 .. _URLForBuild: